Jaya-Surya-dev/scCertify/README.md

-# cellCertR
+# scCertify

 ## Explainable Confidence Scoring for Single-Cell RNA-seq Cell Annotations

-`cellCertR` is an R package for evaluating the reliability of single-cell RNA-seq cell annotations using explainable confidence scoring.
+`scCertify` is an R package for evaluating the reliability of single-cell RNA-seq cell annotations using explainable confidence scoring.

 The framework integrates: